Al-Karmah offensive

-The Al-Karmah offensive, codenamed Fajr al-Karma, was an offensive launched by the Iraqi Army and anti-ISIL Sunni tribal fighters to recapture the Al-Karmah district taken by the Islamic State of Iraq and the Levant in Iraq.
+The Al-Karmah offensive, codenamed Fajr al-Karma, was an offensive launched by the Iraqi Army and anti-IS Sunni tribal fighters to recapture the Al-Karmah district taken by the Islamic State in Iraq.
 The offensive began on 14 April 2015.
-During the offensive the anti-ISIL forces captured part of the city of Al-Karmah, and the old road of Al-Karmah.
+During the offensive the anti-IS forces captured part of the city of Al-Karmah, and the old road of Al-Karmah.

-In response to the Iraqi state offensive, ISIL launched a counterattack in the region, attacking Ramadi, capturing three nearby villages on 15 April, and taking control of the Tharthar Dam on 24 April.
-By 15 May ISIS had taken control over the Iraqi government headquarters in Ramadi.
+In response to the Iraqi state offensive, IS launched a counterattack in the region, attacking Ramadi, capturing three nearby villages on 15 April, and taking control of the Tharthar Dam on 24 April.
+By 15 May IS had taken control over the Iraqi government headquarters in Ramadi.

-The ISIL attack on Ramadi prompted 114,000 people to flee the region, according to UN officials, increasing the total number of refugees from Anbar since 2014 to over 400,000 people.
+The IS attack on Ramadi prompted 114,000 people to flee the region, according to UN officials, increasing the total number of refugees from Anbar since 2014 to over 400,000 people.